 I want to keep my scars.

-Somehow, scars are different.
-They have meaning.
-History left its mark upon my flesh and with history there is a story to tell.
+History left its mark upon my flesh and there is a story to tell.
 Believe me, this Wild Rider has more than a few.

-I just looked for my oldest and favorite scar and it’s gone!
-It seems many have been snatched in the night, replaced by zombie freckles.
+I just looked for my oldest and favorite scar.
+It faded away!
+Many of them have been snatched in the night and replaced by zombie freckles.
 In the right light, I can see a shadow of where it remained for so many years, but I am probably imagining it.
 I still remember its story.

 When I was five years old, my family lived in an apartment.
 Skateboarders loved our street because of the hill and lack of traffic.
 Some of my friends didn’t appreciate the teenagers that descended on our quiet neighborhood.

 We made up a chant and hid behind the bushes.
 Then we shouted out to the older boys:

 “Hey you skateboarders, think you’re so big!
 We don’t like you, so get off Ascot Lane!”

 They laughed and ignored us.